The Transport Finance Law Review: Belgium

 The pledge of the shares of the borrowing and ship owning company could also be helpful as an addition to other security interests, as it would enable the lender to acquire control over the asset when the need thereto appears.
 This control may prove of little help if too late: say, once other creditors have arrested the ship for significant amounts or once insolvency proceedings are initiated.

 The lease purchase or hire purchase is also an option but, as long as the ship is still under lease, the financier characterises as a registered owner.
 As such, he or she is exposed in Belgium and other jurisdictions to no-fault liabilities, both contractual and non-contractual.
 Once the purchase option is exercised, the financier will characterise as a seller and specific attention should be given to the risk of liabilities for hidden defects that are hard or impossible to waive by way of contract.

 The Regulation of 4 March 2014 of the National Bank11 implements Regulation (EU) No. 575/2013 in Belgium.
 Financial institutions are furthermore regulated by the law of 25 April 2014 with respect to the supervision of credit institutions and stockbrokers as well as by the law of 2 August 2002 with respect to the supervision of the financial sector and financial intermediaries.

 ii Supervisory regime

-The Belgian National Bank is in charge of the prudential supervision of banks.12
+The Belgian National Bank is in charge of the prudential supervision of Belgian financial institutions other than systemic banks subject to the supervision of the European Central Bank.12

 Security and enforcement